content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/devops/jenkins/1-jenkins-introduction-and-installation.md

 -   For Windows operating system: [Windows Support Policy](https://www.jenkins.io/doc/administration/requirements/windows)
 -   For Linux operating system: [Linux Support Policy](https://www.jenkins.io/doc/administration/requirements/linux)

-    2 ways to install Jenkins
+**They are two ways to install Jenkins**

+1. Windows
+2. WAR files

-**Installation steps using Windows MSI installer**
+## 2.2 Installation steps using Windows MSI installer

-*How to install Jenkins on Windows*
+**How to install Jenkins on Windows**

-Refer to the Windows section of the [Downloading Jenkins](https://www.jenkins.io/download/#downloading-jenkins) page to download either an LTS release or a weekly release of the Windows installer.
-After the download completes, open the Windows installer and follow the steps below to install Jenkins.
+-   Refer to the Windows section of the [Downloading Jenkins](https://www.jenkins.io/download/#downloading-jenkins) page to download either an LTS release or a weekly release of the Windows installer.
+-   After the download completes, open the Windows installer and follow the steps below to install Jenkins.

 **Step 1: Setup wizard**

-On opening the Windows Installer, an **Installation Setup Wizard** appears, Click **Next** on the Setup Wizard to start your installation.
+-   On opening the Windows Installer, an **Installation Setup Wizard** appears, Click **Next** on the Setup Wizard to start your installation.

 ![](media/bc1dfcd7e654553bf8c8e59b1d3f6477.png)

 **Step 2: Select destination folder**

-Select the destination folder to store your Jenkins Installation and click **Next** to continue.
+-   Select the destination folder to store your Jenkins Installation and click **Next** to continue.

 ![](media/fc08e047a77f94ef388a22746e757412.png)

 **Step 3: Service logon credentials**

-When Installing Jenkins, it is recommended to install and run Jenkins as an independent windows service using a **local or domain user** as it is much safer than running Jenkins using **LocalSystem(Windows equivalent of root)** which will grant Jenkins full access to your machine and services.
+-   When Installing Jenkins, it is recommended to install and run Jenkins as an independent windows service using a **local or domain user** as it is much safer than running Jenkins using **LocalSystem(Windows equivalent of root)** which will grant Jenkins full access to your machine and services.

-To run Jenkins service using a **local or domain user**, specify the domain user name and password with which you want to run Jenkins, click on **Test Credentials** to test your domain credentials and click on **Next**.
+-   To run Jenkins service using a **local or domain user**, specify the domain user name and password with which you want to run Jenkins, click on **Test Credentials** to test your domain credentials and click on **Next**.

 ![](media/109bc30bed12a14886e9b407b9d0d2ab.png)